 Gross underwriting costs related to the IPO were \$7,425,000 or \$0.675 per share.
 As a part of the IPO, the Investment Adviser, on our behalf, agreed to pay the underwriters \$0.225 of the \$0.675 per share in underwriting discount and commissions for a total of approximately \$2.5 million.
-We are obligated to repay this amount, together with accrued interest (charged at the 3-month LIBOR plus 2% starting on October 8, 2004) (a) if during any four calendar quarter period ending on or after October 8, 2005 the sum of (i) the aggregate distributions, including return of capital, if any, to the stockholders and (ii) the change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of the net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon the Company's liquidation.
+We were obligated to repay this amount, together with accrued interest (charged at the 3-month LIBOR plus 2% starting on October 8, 2004) (a) if during any four calendar quarter period ending on or after October 8, 2005 the sum of (i) the aggregate distributions, including return of capital, if any, to the stockholders and (ii) the change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of the net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon the Company's liquidation.
 On March 8, 2005, the Company's board of directors approved entering into an amended and restated agreement with the Investment Adviser whereby the Company would be obligated to repay the Investment Adviser for the approximate \$2.5 million only if the conditions for repayment referred to above were met before the third anniversary of the IPO.
-If one or more such events do not occur on or before October 8, 2007, we will not be obligated to repay this amount to the Investment Adviser.
-As of June 30, 2005, such amount was recorded as a payable to the Investment Adviser in the accompanying consolidated balance sheet.
-Additionally, the Company also recognized the interest expense related to the amount payable to the Investment Adviser in the accompanying consolidated balance sheet and statement of operations.
+If one or more such events did not occur on or before October 8, 2007, we would not be obligated to repay this amount to the Investment Adviser.
+For the year ended December 31, 2005, the sum of our aggregate distributions to our stockholders and our change in net assets exceeded 7.0% of net assets as of December 31, 2004 (as adjusted for any share issuances).
+As a result, in February 2006 we repaid this amount together with accrued interest.

 In accordance with the Advisory Agreement, we bear all costs and expenses of the operation of the Company and reimburse the Investment Adviser for all such costs and expenses incurred in the operation of the Company.
-For the three months ended June 30, 2005, the Investment Adviser incurred such expenses totaling \$31,220.
-For the six months ended June 30, 2005, the Investment Adviser incurred such expenses totaling \$41,912.
-Accordingly, the Company has recorded a liability at June 30, 2005 to the Investment Adviser and it is included in accounts payable and accrued expenses in the accompanying consolidated balance sheet.
+For the three months ended March 31, 2006, the Investment Adviser incurred such expenses totaling \$130,135.
+Accordingly, the Company has recorded a liability at March 31, 2006 to the Investment Adviser for the entire amount not yet reimbursed.
+As of March 31, 2006, \$130,135 was payable to the Investment Adviser and such payable is included in accounts payable and accrued expenses in the accompanying consolidated balance sheet.
+For the three months ended March 31, 2005, the Investment Adviser incurred such expenses totaling \$10,692.

-As of June 30, 2005, Ares Management LLC, of which Ares Capital Management LLC is a wholly-owned subsidiary, owned 666,667 shares of the Company's common stock representing approximately 2.9% of the total shares outstanding.
+As of March 31, 2006, Ares Management LLC, of which the Investment Adviser is a wholly owned subsidiary, owned 666,667 shares of the Company's common stock representing approximately 1.8% of the total shares outstanding.